-Recreational boating also offers a particularly valuable opportunity to retain or revive the economies of smaller inland ports and port communities that are at risk of being bypassed due to changes in commercial traffic.
+Recreational boating also offers a particularly valuable opportunity to retain or revive the economies of smaller ports and port communities that are at risk of being bypassed due to changes in commercial, maritime and fishing traffic.
 It can bring new life to waterways, no longer required for commercial purposes and help isolated waterways and lakes thrive.
-Little used inland ports can be developed into marinas, to provide secure berthing for recreational boats.
-Recreational boating therefore provides an exceptional opportunity for wealth and job creation.
+Little used ports can be developed into marinas, to provide secure berthing for recreational boats.
+Recreational boating therefore provides an exceptional opportunity for job and wealth creation.